ShirleyLIYuxin/ShirleyLIYuxin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a rising junior undergraduate student in Computer Science at the Hong Kong University of Science and Technology (HKUST).
-While my primary research interests broadly encompass machine learning, I am currently focused on exploring topics related to large language models, particularly LLM agents.
-Recently, I am collaborating with Prof. [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi) on integrating large language models and agent-based models to explore sociological phenomena.
+My research interest includes large language models, trustworthy machine learning, explainable machine learning and computer vision.
+Recently, I am collaborating with Professor [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi) on integrating large language models and agent-based models to explore sociological phenomena.

 Education
 ======
-* BEng in Computer Science, Hong Kong University of Science and Technology (HKUST),  2022-2026(expected)
+* Bachelor of Engineering in Computer Science, Hong Kong University of Science and Technology (HKUST),  2022-2026(expected)

 Research project
 ======
 * Explore Selective Disclosure Bias with Networks of LLM-based Agents (Supervised by Prof. [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi), The University of Iowa)
   * Developed a simulation to study how selective disclosure bias affects opinion segregation.
   * Demonstrated that interactions with acquaintances or strangers can facilitate the spread of unpopular norms, whereas interactions with close friends or family may hinder information cascades.